May 5 - July 21, 2023

-The aim of this ten-week program is to enable American students to learn about German and European history, politics, economic life and culture firsthand in Germany.
-The program will provide the possibility to earn 6 or 9 University of Texas college credits in a ten-week course of study.
+The aim of this eleven-week summer program is to enable American students to learn about German and European history, politics, economic life and culture firsthand in Germany.
+Students earn 9 University of Texas college credits in an eleven-week course of study.
 It will be conducted both parallel to and integrated with the regular German university semester.
 This way, the participants will be exposed to the normal workings of a German university and to German student life.

-The program will offer second-year German (GER 612; 6 credits).
+The program will offer second-year German (GER 312K and GER 312L, equivalent to GER 612; 6 credits).
 Students thus can fulfill their UT language requirement by attending the program.
 More advanced students also can take upper division composition and conversation (3 credits for either GER 330C or for GER 379).
-In addition, lectures on History, Politics, Literature and Art History will be conducted in English.
-Completion of first-year German by May 2022 is a prerequisite for participation.
+In addition, lectures on History, Politics, Literature, and Art History will be conducted in English, and two can be combined for credit for either GSD 321W or EUS 356.
+Completion of first-year German by April 2023 is a prerequisite for participation.

 Würzburg is an old city of 120,000 inhabitants.
 Astride the river Main in northern Bavaria, 90 minutes from Frankfurt International Airport, Würzburg is a city of easily manageable size and great cultural and historical interest.
 The dominant influences on the character of the city include the feudal past, baroque architecture, wine culture and the University.